LibreCAD/docs/ref/fundamentals.rst

 Creating Entities
 ~~~~~~~~~~~~~~~~~

 There are two methods for defining coordinates when drawing entities in LibreCAD.
-Users can use either use a mouse or other pointing devices, or the keyboard and enter coordinates.
+Users can either use a mouse or other pointing devices, or the keyboard and enter coordinates.

 Using a Mouse
 `````````````